Canon M6 vs Nikon W150

 It is notable that the M6 has a hotshoe, while the W150 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M6 and the W150 are recent models that are part of the current product line-up.
-The M6 replaced the earlier Canon M5, while the W150 followed on from the Nikon W100.
+The W150 is a recent model that features in the current product line-up of Nikon.
+In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon M6 better than the Nikon W150 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.